cskeeters/md-site/README.md

 # Syntax

-The is defined by the KRAMDOWN_PARSER environment varible.
-If MetadataGFM is used, then the syntax follows [GitHub Flavored Markdown](https://help.github.com/articles/basic-writing-and-formatting-syntax/), and supports custom titles via [Jekyll-style front matter](https://jekyllrb.com/docs/frontmatter/).
+The syntax is defined by the environment variable `KRAMDOWN_PARSER`.
+If `MetadataGFM` is used, then the syntax follows [GitHub Flavored Markdown](https://help.github.com/articles/basic-writing-and-formatting-syntax/), and supports custom titles via [Jekyll-style front matter](https://jekyllrb.com/docs/frontmatter/).

 # Static Generation